All Episodes

 each other out.
 We find out about their problems and

-we remember them in prayer and uh, you know we
+we remember them in prayer and uh, you know, we

-You know, there's something there's something to be said about that.
+There's something there's something to be said about that.
 Larry.

 I was talking to a friend of mine.
 His name